haskell-webgear/haskell-webgear.github.io/docs/user-guide/architecture/handlers.md

 ```

 However, there is one drawback to this representation.
 The only thing you can do with this function is to evaluate it by
 supplying a request.
-What if we want to get the name of the query parameter used or the HTTP status code of the response
+What if we want to get the name of the query parameter used or the expected HTTP status code of the
-*without* running/evaluating the handler?
+response *without* executing the handler?
 This kind of information is useful to generate documentation about the
 handler, automatically build a client program for the API etc. Unfortunately, the monadic function representation is not
 suited for anything like that.